 Pay– Overtime premium pay provisions are governed by employer and employee Collective Bargaining Agreement (CBA).
 Working Time Act, Sec 7 – 11.

 Night means the period between 10 pm and 6 am.

 Night work means work performed at least 3 hours during the night hours given above or where the employee is likely to fulfill at least a third of their annual working time during the night.
 Working hours for night work during each period of 24 hours may not exceed an average of 8 hours during a calculation period of no more than 4 months.

-Employees are entitled to a break after 5 hours of continuous work.
-The number, length, and location of the breaks will be decided based on CBA.
+Employees are entitled to a paid break after 5 hours of continuous work.
+The number, length, and location of the breaks will be decided based on a Collective Bargaining Agreement (CBA).

 During the break, the employees are not obliged to stay at the workplace.
 The employer must specify in advance the length and layout of the breaks as the circumstances permit.

-All employees shall have at least 11 hours of continuous leave during each period of 24 hours.
-The time between 12 am and 5 am should be included in the daily rest that a worker is entitled to.
+All employees are entitled to at least 11 hours of continuous rest period during each period of 24 hours.
+The daily rest period to which an employee is entitled should include the hours between 12 am and 5 am.

-An employee is entitled to at least 36 hours of continuous leave during each period of 7 days.
+Employees are entitled to at least 36 hours of continuous weekly rest period during each period of 7 days.
 The weekly rest period does not include standby time when the employee is allowed to stay outside the workplace but must be at the employer’s disposal to perform work when the need arises.
 As far as possible, the weekly rest should be placed at the end of the week.